Singles Guide to Living In Panama

 THE SECRET TO SUCCESS AS A SINGLE IN PANAMA

-When you move to Panama, you need to find many things that you can get involved in so you can meet others.
-You may want to volunteer at one of the local charity organizations or go to live music events.
-The more you get out of your house, the more people you will meet, and the more rewarding your life will be in Panama.
+When you move to Panama, you need to find many things you can get involved in to meet others.
+You may want to volunteer at a local charity organization or attend live music events.
+The more you leave your house, the more people you will meet, and the more rewarding your life will be in Panama.

 Panama is a good place to reinvent yourself.
 You can start a fresh new life in Panama.
 If you’ve been a homebody all your life, it can all change when you move to Panama.

-In Panama, you’ll finally have an opportunity to pursue the passions that you left on the back-burner for most of your life.
-You could write that book, learn how to create artwork, surf, salsa dancing, go hiking in a rain forest, learn to make bread, start a vegetable and/or flower garden, learn a new language… the list goes on and on.
-Once you retire in Panama, you’ll finally have the TIME to do what you want to do whenever you want to do it!
+In Panama, you’ll finally have an opportunity to pursue the passions that you left on the back burner for most of your life.
+You could write that book, learn how to create artwork, surf, dance, go hiking in a rainforest, make bread, start a vegetable and flower garden, learn a new language… the list goes on and on.
+Once you retire in Panama, you’ll finally have the TIME to do what you want to do whenever you want!

-You also need to consider the climate.
+It would help if you also considered the climate.
 Panama’s coastal areas will have warm and humid weather every day.
 The mountain areas will have Spring-like weather every day.
-There is a perfect climate for everyone in Panama.
-And, another plus, Panama has no hurricanes.
+Panama has a perfect climate for everyone.
+Another plus is that Panama has no hurricanes.

-If you have existing health problems, you will probably want to live in a town with English speaking doctors and a town has a hospital near by.
+If you have existing health problems, you will probably want to live in a town with English-speaking doctors and a town with a hospital.
 These are both readily available in most areas of Panama.

 When you move to Panama, one of the first things you should do is get a Panama cell phone.
-When you meet new friends, add their phone number to your contact list and give your phone number out too.
-You can have business cards made at local print shops which you can hand out to new friends.
-If you do this, you will always have someone to call to come over for a visit or to invite to lunch or dinner.
+When you meet new friends, add their phone number to your contact list and give your phone number out, too.
+You can have business cards made at local print shops, which you can hand out to new friends.
+If you do this, you will always have someone to call to come over for a visit or to invite you to lunch or dinner.

 COME SEE WHAT YOUR LIFE COULD BE LIKE LIVING IN PANAMA

-When you come on a Panama Relocation Tour, you’ll be with a group of others, including singles, who are also planning to move to Panama.
+When you come on an all-inclusive Panama Relocation Tour, you’ll be with a group of others, including singles, who are also planning to move to Panama.
 You’ll make some life-long friends during the tour!
 Click on the TOURS link above for more details.

 We also offer the Online Complete Panama Relocation Guide if you’d prefer to explore Panama on your own but need to learn how to move to Panama the right way.